YellowJacketLinux/LFS/00-Perl-Modules.md

 follow for Free Libre Open Source Software (FLOSS) Perl modules from [CPAN](https://metacpan.org/)

-These guildelines are for RPM packages, not for installing modules via the native cpan installer (which also works).
+These guidelines are for RPM packages, not for installing modules via the native CPAN installer (which also works).

 YJL RPM Macros for Perl